ClementTsang/cargo-mtime-travel/README.md

 A small tool to save and restore the mtime attribute for files.

-This can be useful for things like avoiding Rust rebuilds if the file contents didn't change, but the mtimes did.
-For example, when pulling from git in CI, where you may already have cached build artifacts (see <https://github.com/rust-lang/cargo/issues/6529>
+This can be useful for things like avoiding Rust rebuilds if the file contents didn't change, but the mtimes did, as Rust will rebuild based on mtimes (see <https://github.com/rust-lang/cargo/issues/6529>).
+A example where rebuilding like this is undesirable is pulling a project via git in CI, as that will alter the mtime values and therefore normally trigger a rebuild, even if you may already have cached the build artifacts from a prior CI run.
-for more discussion on this topic).

 ## Usage